-I was about to say, no new ants - Here up first is your expected "carpenter ant" species.
+I was about to say, no new ants - Here up first is your Small Honey Ant.
 But then I went outside and saw what I thought were red wasps until I noticed that those weren't wasp faces, but more like ants.
 These must be some of the winged ants who will mate, drop her wings, and head underground to start a new nest.
 I think they are just gorgeous.
+They are the Larger Yellow Ants (what - not red?, Ok, yellow will do....)
 This picture shows you the cool wing patterns.
 I thought at first this must be a sawfly from the wings.

 Our good old "tiger" barklouse (my nickname for it) known familiarly as Graphopsocus cruciatus is here.
 We also had a newish one.
 Its wings are so long its little body looks even smaller.
 It's a so-called Fateful barklouse, genus Lachesilla.
 I do see one difference.
 None of my old pictures labeled Fateful etc. have had such long long wings.
 Also, in other years it has shown up in November and December. and And our scaly-winged friend is here too.
 And our scaly-winger (#3) also seems to come in a light-changing mode (#),

 We'd better enjoy our Common Eastern Bumblebees and our asters too (#1).
 I believe that #2 is EITHER showing two green little bees but not mating OR showing one longer bee.
 Third is one of the small bumblers.
 And fourth is a tiny shiny sweat bee.